Dayseeker: Dark Sun and Replica (2022–2024)

 On March 25, 2022, Dayseeker released the song "Neon Grave".
 Rodriguez confirmed the progress on a new album, stating that he has found himself immersed in the emotions that came with the loss of his father shortly after his daughter's unexpected birth.
 In an interview with Boolin Tunes, Rodriguez revealed that he initially intended to only write one song about his grief and then 'move on', but it quickly grew to engulf the writing sessions and he knew that it would take the majority of an album to properly represent his emotions.
 Their fifth studio album, Dark Sun, was released on November 4, 2022.

 On February 14, 2024, the band announced Replica, an album containing acoustic versions of songs from Sleeptalk and Dark Sun, in addition to a cover of My Immortal by Evanescence.
 Alongside the announcement, Dayseeker released the first single from the album, "Burial Plot", featuring Caleb Shomo of Beartooth.
 Other featured artists include Lucas Woodland from Holding Absence and Amber DeLaRosa.
 The album was released digitally on April 19 and physically on June 14.

 Creature in the Black Night and Sgambelluri's departure (2025–present)

 On April 23, 2025, Dayseeker released the song "Pale Moonlight".
 On July 9, 2025, the band released another single, "Creature in the Black Night".
 That same day, their sixth studio album, Creature in the Black Night, was announced.
 It was released on October 24.
 The band confirmed in a track-by-track with Valentino Petrarca from The Aquarian, they worked closely with producer Dan Braunstein throughout the entire process.

 On November 6, 2025, the band announced that they were parting ways with Sgambelluri.

 Musical style

 Dayseeker are a band known primarily by their post-hardcore and metalcore sound in their musical style.
-But they are generally accepted in a few other genres such as emo, alternative rock, screamo, post-emo, hard rock, and synthwave, as the band has continually evolved.
+However, they are frequently accepted in an array of other genres such as emo, screamo, post-emo, electronic rock, hard rock, alternative rock, and synthwave, as the band has continually evolved over the years.